joshfisidi/joshjgomes/README.md

-### Discovered JavaScript in 2007, programmed on the side building, apps, games and websites for fun then to support my music.
-2012 started experimenting on health battling bacteria Worked at a crypto start-up in 2016.
-2021-present founded [Fisidi Inc.](https://www.fisidi.com) A digital gamification blockchain studio
+### Discovered JavaScript in 2007, built and published games and apps in 2012.
+2014, start of self-experimentation; chronic illness fully stablized by 2022.
+Worked at a crypto start-up in 2016.
+2021-present founded [Fisidi Inc.](https://www.fisidi.com) A digital gamification blockchain studio...

 ## Use/Learning
 <div align="center">